Homotopy Theoretic and Categorical Models of Neural Information Networks: Introduction and motivation

 The homotopy equivalence relation in topology is weaker but also more flexible than the notion of homeomorphism.
 The most significant topological invariants, such as homotopy and homology groups, are homotopy invariants.
-Heuristically, homotopy describes the possibility of deforming a topological space in a one parameter family.
+Heuristically, homotopy describes the possibility of deforming a topological space in a one-parameter family.
 In particular, a {\em homotopy type} is an equivalence class of topological spaces up to (weak) homotopy equivalence, which roughly means that only the information about the space that is captured by its homotopy groups is retained.
-There is a direct connection between the formulation of topology at the level of homotopy types and ``higher categorical structures".
-Homotopy theory and higher categorical structures have come to play an increasingly important role in contemporary mathematics including important applications to theoretical physics and to computer science.
+There is a direct connection between the formulation of topology at the level of homotopy types and ``higher categorical structures''.
+Homotopy theory and higher categorical structures have come to play an increasingly important role in contemporary mathematics, including important applications to theoretical physics and to computer science.
 We will argue here that it is reasonable to expect that they will also play a role in the mathematical modeling of neuroscience.
 This was in fact already suggested by Mikhail Gromov in \cite{Gromov}.

 This suggests that a good mathematical modeling of network architectures in the brain should also include a mechanism that generates homotopy types, through the information carried by the network via neural codes.
-One of the main goals in this paper is to show that, indeed, a mathematical framework that models networks with additional computational and information structure will also give rise to nontrivial homotopy types that encode information about the stimulus space.
+One of the main goals in this paper is to show that, indeed, a mathematical framework that models networks with additional computational and information structure will also give rise to a mechanism that acts on homotopy types.
+The Gamma-spaces associated to our configuration spaces of assignments of resources to networks are functors that take as inputs homotopy types generated by the network activities (such as clique complexes of activated subnetworks, nerve complexes of response fields and neural codes) and encode these inputs into another class of homotopy type (which we call a representation).
+The new homotopy types obtained in this way combine the nontrivial input homotopy types that encode information about the stimulus space with topological information about the categories of resources, in a way that increases informational complexity (see \S \ref{IntegInfoGammaNet} and especially Proposition~\ref{IIHEQ}).

-\subsection{Homology and stimulus processing}
+\subsubsection{Homology and stimulus processing}